 - Be assertive.
 If you spent your marriage walking on eggshells, you may be afraid to set limits with Mrs. BPD.
 If you refuse to accommodate her, will she poison the kids or trump up false abuse allegations?
 Maybe.
 Maybe not.
 Only one thing is certain: you can’t control what she does, and remaining passive will just encourage Mrs. BPD to steamroll over you.
 Unless you want to turn into a human pretzel, you need to assert yourself, adhere to your limits, and not back down.
 While you don’t want to argue with your ex, you do want to model appropriate assertiveness skills to your children.
 They need to learn that healthy relationships don’t involve being a doormat or pushing the other person around.

 People with borderline personality disorder project their anger on to others.
 Don’t give your power away by reacting to someone else’s distorted interpretation of reality.
 You can’t change Mrs. BPD’s personality, but you can choose to behave in ways that minimize conflict and improve your quality of life.

 Read our companion blog: How To Divorce Mr. Narcissistic Personality Disorder and please note that spouses with BPD and NPD can be either male or female.

 When you divorce a high-conflict personality type, certain legal strategies may be more beneficial than others to keep conflict to a minimum throughout the process.
 Have questions about divorce? child custody? asset division? and more?
 We can help.
-Please contact us to schedule your FREE consultation with one of our compassionate attorneys.
+Please contact us to schedule your initial consultation with one of our compassionate attorneys.
 Why wait to feel peace of mind?
 Call today: 888-888-0919.